 Fix 1 – Update your graphics driver

 Most game issues such as freezing, crashing and lagging are caused by an outdated or corrupt graphics driver.
-We recommend you check for driver updates on a regular basis, as this can not only fix bugs in game but also boost the visual performance.
+We recommend you check for driver updates regularly as this can not only fix your Roblox bugs but also boost the visual performance.

 Option 1 – Download and install the driver manually

-Graphics card manufacturers keep releasing new drivers, but you need to spend some time searching the right one and then download and install it manually.
+Graphics card manufacturers keep releasing new drivers, but you need to spend some time searching the right one and installing it manually.